-Special thanks to Robin and Shannon for learning me that fried fish is like the best thing ever.
+Special thanks to Robin and Shannon for showing me that fried fish is one of the best things in life.

 - 1 pound catfish fillets